chiahsienlin/CheckersGame/README.md

 # CheckersGame
 The game is played on a reduced game board size of 6x6 squares and the rules have been modified from the original checkers game.
+The details about the user flow, the utility function and the cut-off evaluation function could be found in the report.pdf

 ## Evironment Setup
 1. Language: C++